It’s time for my picks of the week.

-Since I did not share a pick last week, I have two picks this week.
+Since I am feeling a little generous, I have two picks for you.

 My first pick has to go to Wolfenstein 3D in the browser.
 Yes, those awesome people at Bethesda have made a version of the classic first-person shooter which can be played inside of a web browser.
 This is no demo version of the game or a one-level challenge, this is the full game.
 The only restrictions are that you can’t change the mappings on the keyboard and you can’t save your game.

 I have been playing with this for about a week now and this is one of those games that I wish I was able to play way back when it originally came out in the mid to late 1990s.
 It’s always fun to look back at the games of the past and see how cool they were.
 Needless-to-say, it is a faithful representation of what Wolfenstein 3D was.
 If you ever get a couple of minutes of free time, then I would highly recommend checking this game out.
 So what do you need in order to play this?
 Well, you need the latest version of any web browser and you should be ready to go.
 Of course, this version of Wolfenstein 3D is free.
 You must also be at least 12 years of age or older in order to play it, but it’s brilliant.

 For my second pick, I have chosen Smart Converter for the Mac.
 Essentially, it’s a media file converter for your audio and video files, so you can convert them for transferring to your smartphone or tablet.
 Now, there are similar applications out there such as Handbrake or FFMpegX.
 But what this does is makes the whole process of converting your media files really simple.
 You just drag your media file (audio or video) into smart converter, choose what type of mobile device you have.
 Once it’s done, it will send the converted file to iTunes if you have chosen an iOS device such or an Apple TV.